HundredSongs/HundredSongs/README.md

 ### About Me

-I am currently learning WebDev / WebDesign.
+I am currently improving my WebDev / WebDesign skills.
 I am open to collaborating on WedDev projects.
 You can reach me at **[79081809+HundredSongs@users.noreply.github.com]**.